QuietEvolver/super-galactic-age-calculator/README.md

 * Returns their age in Venus years.
 (A Venus year is .62 Earth years.)
 * Returns their age in Mars years.
 (A Mars year is 1.88 Earth years.)
 * Returns their age in Jupiter years.
 (A Jupiter year is 11.86 Earth years.)
-* Determines how many years a user has left to live on each planet… (yikes!)
-To do this, the application will have to calculate the user's life expectancy.
+* Determines how many years a user has left to live on each planet… (yikes!) app will calculate the user's life expectancy.
 If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy.

 ## Setup/Installation Requirements